Informationnerd101/Informationnerd101/README.md

 - 📫 How to reach me **nikhilarawool@gmail.com**

-- ⚡ Fun fact **would love to tell my kids that earth was such a struggle**
+- ⚡ Fun fact " Jesse jones with Jonna production to a SpaceBoy Star "

 <h3 align="left">Connect with me:</h3>
 <p align="left">